-Bachelor of Science in Chemistry
+Bachelor of Science (BS) in Chemistry

 Pursue your interest in biochemistry without taking additional courses with our new biochemistry concentration.
-Chemistry majors in this concentration gain an enhanced ability to engage in critical thinking and communicate scientific ideas across disciplines.
+Bachelor of Science in Chemistry majors in this concentration gain an enhanced ability to engage in critical thinking and communicate scientific ideas across disciplines.
 Interested students can contact their academic advisors for more information.

 Chemistry undergraduates benefit from the personalized guidance of a departmental faculty adviser, who will be assigned to them during their freshman year.

-Drexel Co-op for BS in Chemistry Students
+Drexel Co-op for Undergraduate Chemistry Students

 The high concentration of pharmaceutical and chemical firms in the Philadelphia area provides a wide range of co-op and professional opportunities, in addition to co-ops across the country and abroad.
 Past chemistry co-ops have included positions at GlaxoSmithKline, Johnson & Johnson, NASA, Merck, Ethicon and Arkema.
 The Bachelor of Science in Chemistry is offered in three formats: a five-year, three co-op option; a four-year, one co-op option; and a four-year, no-co-op option.
 The Bachelor of Arts in Chemistry is offered in a four-year, one co-op format.
 Past chemistry co-ops have included positions at:

 Five-Year, Three-Co-op Option